 The Plan's investments are in the Master Trust, which was established for the investment of assets of the Plan and the other Ashland sponsored retirement plans.
-At December 31, 2017 and 2016, the Plan's interest in the net assets of the Master Trust was approximately 1% and 2%, respectively.
-The Master Trust allocates individual assets to each plan participating in the Master Trust arrangement.
-Therefore, the investment results from individual assets of the Plan may not reflect its proportionate interest in the Master Trust.
+The Master Trust allocates certain individual assets to each plan participating in the Master Trust arrangement.
+Therefore, the investment results from certain individual assets of the Plan may not reflect its proportionate interest in the Master Trust.